xdroidteam/translation/README.md

 2. The new keys will be **automatically added** to the DB
 3. It can easily import **lang** files to the DB
 4. Translation is stored in the **cache**, and editing it automatically refreshes the cache from DB.
 We use cache tags, so regular file or database cache drivers doesn't work, please use **memcached** instead.
+5. It is now showing the **missing tranlations** fields for each language and group.
+Also you can toogle views between "Show only missing translations" and "Show all translations".

 ![Screenshot](https://raw.githubusercontent.com/xdroidteam/images/master/translationUI.png)